-Team updated the existing particle lighting system to a more modern system.
+The VFX Team updated the existing particle lighting system to a more modern system.
 The previous version was based on tessellation, which increased the rendering cost and had limitations on shadow resolution.
 The new one is a global change that will remove the need for tessellation and improve shadow receiving for crisper, smoother shadows.
 ArcCorp’s Lyria and Wala will be the first moons to use this new particle lighting system when it’s ready for deployment.
 It will help the particles integrate into the moons more realistically and address issues when the particles have long shadows going through them, such as during sunrise and sunset.

 They also continued to iterate on thruster damage effects and began rolling it out to all ships.

 Several new weapon effects were worked on, including a new ballistic hand cannon and ballistic assault rifle.
 They also carried out extensive visual exploration for the new Tachyon energy weapon class.